What Types of Taxes Do You Pay on Home Sale Proceeds When Selling a House In PA?

 For many homeowners, especially those living in area with high transfer tax rates (Pittsburgh, Philadelphia, etc.), it may make sense to have a professional home buyer cover those costs when selling your home.

 Home buyers, such as Signature Properties, pay for all of the closing costs and transfer taxes when they buy your home.
+This makes your life and the process overall that much easier and faster.
+And let’s be honest, not many sellers want to come out of pocket for those or any other kind of repairs or upgrades at closing.

 For properties that are subject to the taxes, it can make a meaningful difference for the seller and keep more of their net proceeds at closing.